quicwg/base-drafts/draft-ietf-quic-recovery.md

-: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is ack-only, a boolean indicating whether it counts towards bytes in flight, and a size field that indicates the packet's size in bytes.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
-A sent_packets data structure is maintained per packet number space, and ACK processing only applies to a single space.
+: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is retransmittable, a boolean indicating whether it counts towards bytes in flight, and a size field indicating the packet's size in bytes.  sent_packets is ordered and indexed by packet number.
+Packets remain in sent_packets until acknowledged or lost.
+A sent_packets data structure is maintained per packet number space, and processing of an ACK frame only applies to a single space.

 ### Initialization